Android app to write NFC tags for the TonUINO diy music box

 Wiederhole Karte Modus: die letzte Karte oder der letzte Shortcut wird wiederholt.

-Same as TonUINO 2.1 but removed the FeedbackModifier card with value 7.
+Same as TonUINO 2.1 but replaced the FeedbackModifier

 It would be great if the app also can act as an NFC tag to simulate TonUINO tags, some links to this: Official Android docs